 Where does that leave Ultimate Shutter?
 We are analogous to Grill'd perhaps.
 We want to offer a better product at a fair price.
-We do have a "cheaper" shutter in the Prime to cater for those who want a bare-bones shutter but our standard Slimline shutter is feature-heavy and an excellent value for money.
+Our standard Slimline shutter is feature-heavy and an excellent value for money.

 Whatever you do, don't just get one quote.
 Get multiple quotes, figure out total prices not just the cost of the shutter, and compare apples to apples.
 We hope you'll see that we're very competitive for what we consider to be the best value shutters in Australia.

 Our animated shutter shows 18 different components of a roller shutter.
 While there are more parts (screws, rivets, etc.) these component parts make up the majority of parts for a shutter.
 So what are they?

 - Top Cover - Protects the back & top of the shutter and keeps it enclosed.
 This is the back half of the pelmet.